aleksandrachmurka/map-react/README.md

 * clone or download this repo
 * navigate to app folder
-* install all dependencies with npm install
+* install all dependencies with 'npm install'
-* run with npm start
+* run with 'npm start'
+* service worker works only in production version, in order to use it you first need command 'npm build'

 ##Dependencies